 Robin Bullock - INDIE Award for “Best Seasonal Recording”; Washington Area Music Association “WAMMIE” Award (3 years); “Maryland State Arts Council Governor’s Award”.

 John Carlini - Guitarist, Grammy-nominated CD "Dawg 90", with David Grisman Quintet.
 Arranger and guitarist for David Grisman, Andy Statman, Tony Rice, Kronos Quartet, Tonight Show Band, Fabian, Jethro Burns, Don Rickles, and others.
-Music Director, Ice Escapades, for 8 touring seasons.
+Music Director, Ice Capades, for 8 touring seasons (with Dorothy Hamill and Scott Hamilton).
 Orchestrator, Broadway play "Song of Singapore".
 Toured with Broadway shows "Grease" and "Victor, Victoria" with Julie Andrews.
 Orchestrator and composer for DeLaurentis film "King of the Gypsies."
 Guitarist with Navy Show Band, 4 seasons.